 Amortization and Its Effects

-Amortization is the process of spreading out a loan into a series of fixed payments over time.
+amortization is the process of spreading out a loan into a series of fixed payments over time.

 What You Need to Know